html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-introduction-to-fetch.md

 One of the great features of promises is the ability to chain them together.
 For fetch, this allows you to share logic across fetch requests.

-If you are working with a JSON API, you'll need to check status and parse JSON for each response.
-You can simplify your code by defining the status and JSON parsing in separate functions and only worry about handling the final data and the error case.
+If you are working with a JSON API, you'll need to check the status and parse the JSON for each response.
+You can simplify your code by defining the status and JSON parsing in separate functions, freeing you to only worry about handling the final data and the error case.

 {% highlight javascript %}